ankitaag1/Sensor_based_Prediction/README.md

 In the notebooks, add the name of your datafile in .csv format in the line: df = pd.read_csv(" ") before running the code.

-The column containing the tweets is named as 'content'.

 This repository contains chronologically ordered sensor data and multiple modeling approaches for predicting student engagement during lectures.

 📁 Data Format